riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/010_concepts/en/20_view.md

 <p>{{value: Result}}</p>
 ```

-When the user loads the page, the value of the `Result` property will by printed out inside the `<p>` element.
+When the user loads the page, the value of the `Result` property will displayed inside the `<p>` element.
 Whenever the value of the property in the ViewModel changes, the text in the page gets updated.

 ---

 ## Tasks

 - Add a `<p>` element inside the `<body>`.
-- Bind the content of the `<p>` element to the `Result` property of the ViewModel.
+- Use data binding to display value of the `Result` property inside of the `<p>` element.